lehigh-university-libraries/blog/posts/2024/11/21/isle-deploy.md

 ## Future improvements

-We've been using this pipeline as describe for about seven months with little to no after it was initially implemented.
-The only thing we'd like more of are more phpunit tests to ensure better push safety.
+We've been using this pipeline as describe for about seven months with little to no issues after it was initially implemented.
+The only thing we'd like more of are phpunit tests to ensure better push safety.

 We also hope to eventually encapsulate this using something like [dagger.io](https://dagger.io/) so the pipeline could be shared and used by any CI/CD system (e.g. GitHub).